mufrad12/Dmoney-API-Automaton-using-Axios/README.md

-# Dmoney API Automaton using Axios
+# Dmoney API Automation using Axios
 Tested an API using Mocha and axios framework by user interaction and created mochawesome report

 ### Prerequisites :